.: IT 990 / CS 990 Dissertation Topic Preparation :.

 Schedule

-This class will meet for lectures and discussions four times, then two or three more for student presentations.
+This class will meet for lectures and discussions three times, have one lecture followed by a discussion online, then once or twice more for student presentations.

 Example proposals: Jing Guan Aynur Abdurazik Mats Grindal

-3. March 9: Student presentations.
+3. October 11: Student problem presentations.
 Each student will have 5 minutes to present your problem, your thesis statements and your validation plan.
-Students are limited to a one page document.
-A hard copy will be submitted and no other visual materials can be used (PPT, whiteboard, etc.)
+Students are limited to a one page "proposal summary" document.
+Submit your proposal summary on Piazza and display it during your presentation.
+No other visual materials can be used (PPT, whiteboard, etc.)

-5. May 4: Final student presentations.
-Each student will have 12 minutes to speak followed by a 3 minute question and answer session (15 minutes total).
+5. December 6: Final student presentations.
+Each student will have 12 10 minutes (approximately, depending on the number of students) to speak followed by a 3 minute question and answer session (15 13 minutes total).

-Deliverable: A full draft of your PhD Dissertation Proposal It should be as complete as possible, and as close to your final, committee-ready, proposal as you can make it.
+Deliverable: A full draft of your PhD Dissertation Proposal.
+It should be as complete as possible, and as close to your final, committee-ready, proposal as you can make it.
 Your advisor should have a chance to review it before you submit it to me.
+You may submit it on Piazza or bring me a paper copy.

 Resources